Probate Q&A Series

 Opening Probate Under Chapter 28A of the General Statutes

-Begin by filing a petition for probate in the clerk of superior court’s office in the county where the decedent lived.
+Begin by filing an application or petition for probate and estate administration in the clerk of superior court’s office in the county where the decedent lived.
 Depending on the estate’s size and whether there is a valid will, you may qualify for:

 • Formal administration: For larger estates or if there is a will.
 The court issues letters testamentary or letters of administration to an executor or administrator.